coviu/coviu-video-calls/readme.txt

 1. Unpack the downloaded zipped file
 2. Upload the "coviu-video-calls" folder to your /wp-content/plugins directory
-3. Get a Coviu API key at http://www.coviu.com/developer/ or from support@coviu.com
+3. Get a Coviu API key from support@coviu.com
 4. Log into Wordpress
 5. Go to the "Plugins" page
 6. Activate the Coviu Video Calls plugin by entering API key credentials